ysystudio/dotfiles/lvim/vim-command.md

 yw - Yank (copy) to the start of the next word. yiw – Yank (copy) the current word. y% - Yank (copy)  copy text between matching brackets..
-By default supported pairs are (), {}, and []. yyG - Yank (copy) the whole file. move to the beginning of the file with gg first
+By default supported pairs are (), {}, and []. yG - Yank (copy) the whole file. first gg move to the beginning of the file